 After 27 seasons, The Jerry Springer Show aired for the last time on 26th July 2018 but it will be long remembered.
 Happy Birthday, Jerry!
 We're toasting you with a French Spring 'er' Punch.

 It's also Oliver Reed's birthday

-If he was still with us, the legend that was Oliver Reed would be 73 years old today...and needless to say, the celebrations would be massive!
+If he was still with us, the legend that was Oliver Reed would be celebrating in irrepressible style!

-I'm sure that many of you are familiar with Reed's work - he made it big playing Bill Sikes in Oliver, and went on to play Athos in The Three Musketeers, before famously died during a break in the filming of Gladiator when he was playing the part of Antonius Proximo.
+I'm sure that many of you are familiar with Reed's work - he made it big playing Bill Sikes in Oliver and went on to play Athos in The Three Musketeers before he famously died during a break in the filming of Gladiator when he was playing the part of Antonius Proximo.